sourcehut-mirrors/chawan/doc/architecture.md

 ### Layout

+Layout runs whenever a page is loaded, or some action (e.g. hover, DOM change by JS, etc.) invalidates the page currently visible to the user.

-Our layout engine is a rather "simple" procedural layout implementation.
+Our layout engine is a "simple" procedural implementation which consists of two passes:
-It runs in two passes:

-1. Build a layout tree.
+1. css/csstree.nim: build a layout tree, possibly reusing the tree from the previous layout.
 Anonymous block and table boxes are generated here.
    After this pass, the tree is no longer mutated, only the `state` and `render` fields of the respective boxes.

-2. Position said boxes, always relative to their parent.
-This pass sets the values in the `state` field.
+2. css/layout.nim: position said boxes, always relative to their parent.
+   This pass takes `input` and compares it with input previously taken; if they differ, it recurses through its children and then stores the box size and other output in `state`.

+   But if `input` is the same as in the previous pass and `keepLayout` wasn't unset, it is assumed that layout for the subtree has not changed, and it is simply skipped (for the box itself as well as for all its children.)

 In practice, step 2 is often repeated for subsections of the tree to resolve cyclic dependencies in CSS layout (e.g. in table, flex).
-However, the input sizes are cached between sub-layout passes, and the entire sub-layout is skipped if the sizes remained identical.
-(This usually happens if a box's inner layout does not depend on its parent box's sizes at all, e.g. with a non-percentage specified width.)

-Since we do not cache layout results, and the whole page is layouted, it gets quite slow on large documents.
-(Layout is being incrementally refactored to make implementing a cache simpler.)
+However, this rarely results in quadratic behavior thanks to the aforementioned caching mechanism.

 ### Rendering